Neilus03/GANs/README.md

 ## Introduction 🌟

-Welcome to this fantastic GAN repository where we venture into the mesmerizing world of Generative Adversarial Networks.
+Welcome to this GAN repository where we venture into the mesmerizing world of Generative Adversarial Networks.
 If you're passionate about GANs, this is the place for you!

 ---